-You can quickly spot if there were any significant changes to your 1099 by looking at the Form 1099-B Totals Summary page, which is typically one of the first few pages of your 1099.
+You can quickly spot any material changes to your 1099 by looking at the Form 1099-B Totals Summary page, which is typically one of the first few pages of your 1099.
 If there was a change in your gain or loss, then you may consider amending your taxes with IRS Form 1040X.
 To learn more about amending your taxes, please visit the IRS information site by clicking here.